zx0223winner/MCScanX_Assistant/docs/Usage.md

 * blast = "data/mcscanx/{ks_test_name}/{ks_test_name}.blast",
 * cds = "data/mcscanx/{ks_test_name}/{ks_test_name}.cds"

-### The rest steps are similair to the previous file.
-But will take longer time ti run, since there are six species running together here.
+### The rest steps are similair to the previous snakemake file.
+But it will take longer time to run, since there are six species running together here.